-During the fiscal year ended 31 March 2023, Aurora acquired BTi and subsequently recognized associated cost of sales on a proportional period basis.
-Costs of sales increased during the twelve and three months ended 31 March 2023 as a result of the increased sales revenue.
-Cost of sales consists primarily of raw materials, direct labour, transportation costs and indirect overhead.
+During the three months ended 30 June 2023, costs of sales increased as a result of the increased sales revenue.
+Cost of sales consists primarily of raw materials, direct labour, sales agency costs, transportation costs and indirect overhead.
 Factors that affect the cost of sales include raw material prices, particularly high-quality specialized components, which are difficult to source and, the cost of continuous improvement for product technical advancements.
+For the comparable three-month period ended 30 June 2022, Aurora had not yet acquired BTi.